Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 <br>
 In the Wazuh dashboard click on "wazuh." > Management > Rules > Manage rules file.
 <br>
-Search "sysmon" and you can find "0800-sysmon_id_1.xml", click on the eye icon to the right of it to view it and copy any of the rules so you can use it as a template for your first custom rule.
+Search "sysmon" and you can find "0800-sysmon_id_1.xml", click on the eye icon to the right of it to view it then copy any of the rules so you can use it as a template for your first custom rule.

 <p align="center">
 <img src="https://i.imgur.com/Sw536g2.png" height="80%" width="80%"/>

-Click on "custom rules" and you should find "local_rules.xml", click on "edit" and paste in the rule we just copied(Make sure to follow the same indentation).
+Click on "custom rules" and you should find "local_rules.xml", click on "edit" and paste in the rule we just copied (Make sure to follow the same indentation).
 <br>
-Custom rules id start from 100000 and the severity levels range from 1 to 15(most severe).
+Custom rules id start from 100000 and the severity levels range from 1 to 15 (most severe).

 <p align="center">
 <img src="https://i.imgur.com/aKq3gXV.png" height="80%" width="80%"/>
 <br/>

-> [!TIP]
+> [!NOTE]
 > Rules are case sensitive!

 <h2> </h2>